endatabas/endb-book/src/sql/data_manipulation.md

 Endb is also immutable and schemaless, so it contains a number of shorthands and document-oriented conveniences.

-Endb does not require any Data Definition Language (DDL).
+Endb does not require any Data Definition Language (DDL), such as `CREATE TABLE`.

 ## Insert